Skip to main content

 For decades, Palestine has been facing a protracted and complex protection and humanitarian crisis.
 The crisis is tied to prolonged occupation, internal political divisions, and recurrent conflict that pose a threat to stability and development of the Palestinian people.

-Prior to this phase of conflict, the collapse of all productive sectors, basic social services and infrastructures in Gaza was alarming.
-Poverty and food insecurity in the Strip affect 59.4 percent and 63 percent of the population respectively.
+Prior to the sharp upsurge in violence in October 2023, the collapse of all productive sectors, basic social services and infrastructures in Gaza was alarming.

-The continuous large-scale security, political and economic unrest in the West Bank and the 15-year sea, land and air blockade on the Gaza Strip have resulted in economic stagnation, loss of land and restricted trade and access to resources, along with high unemployment and poverty rates.
-These circumstances continue to exacerbate the already dire humanitarian situation and pose serious challenges to the achievement of Sustainable Development Goal 2 in regards to food security and improved nutrition.
+The continuous large-scale security, political and economic unrest in the West Bank and the sea, land and air blockade on the Gaza Strip have resulted in economic stagnation, loss of land and restricted trade and access to resources, along with high unemployment and poverty rates.
+These circumstances continue to exacerbate the already dire humanitarian situation.

 What the World Food Programme is doing in Palestine